duniul/dotfiles/.github/README.md

 bash "~/.macos"
 ```

-This script configures _a lot_ of stuff on your mac, so have a quick look it before running it if you're not familiar with it.
+This script configures _a lot_ of stuff on your Mac, so have a quick look at it before running it if you're not familiar with it.
 If you're confused about what the different commands do, see [this reference guide](https://github.com/kevinSuttle/macOS-Defaults/blob/master/REFERENCE.md).

 ## Credits